 Federal law requires the credit bureaus to provide a free credit report for anyone that was declined for credit.
 However, you have to actively request your credit report within 60 days of your denial.
 The credit bureaus will not provide you with a credit report unless you request it.
 Review your credit report online or request a hard copy and look for any problem areas.

 When you are denied credit you will receive a letter stating which credit bureau they used.
 You can only get a free credit report from the same bureau that was used in the decision-making process.

 - Experian Customer Service: (888) 397-3742

 - Equifax Customer Service: (888) 548-7878

 Check Your Credit Score

 When you receive your free credit reports, they will not include your credit score.
 The good news is that you can get your credit score for free from many places online.
-Apps like Credit Sesame and Credit Karma offer your credit score for free.
+Sites like Credit Sesame and Credit Karma offer your credit score for free.
 And most banks now provide your free credit score in their app and online.